Like many of you who visit this website, we care deeply about animals and strive to treat them humanely and respectfully – always.

 Focus, Commitment and Training

-All Covance employees who work with laboratory animals must complete extensive training to ensure proper management and care.
-This training includes
+All Labcorp employees who work with laboratory animals complete extensive training to ensure proper management and care.
+This training includes:

 - An overview of industry standards and all applicable regulations that govern animal care and use

-- How to humanely and safely hold the animals
+- How to humanely and safely handle the animals

-- How to observe animals for signs of pain, distress or health issues
+- How to observe animals for signs of discomfort, pain, distress or health issues and then minimize them.

 Meeting Requirements and Striving to Do More